pallets/jinja/docs/api.rst

         in a template and (if the optimizer is enabled) may not be overridden by templates.
 As long as no template was loaded it's safe to modify this dict.
 For more details see :ref:`global-namespace`.
-        For valid object names have a look at :ref:`identifier-naming`.

     .. automethod:: overlay([options])